 Sometimes, we want to get the harvest out of the ground in order to plant fall rye to build the soil through fall and winter, so we knock the tops down.

 When it is time for harvesting, try to do it on a sunny and long day.
 Long summer days are great for this if the onions are ready by then.
-Pull the onions, gently brush any dirt off and then leave them in the garden for a few hours.
+Pull the onions, gently brush any dirt off and then leave them in the garden to begin to dry for a few hours.

 If you don’t have cool overnight temperatures like we do, you can just leave the onions in the garden for a few days.